hikarimn/lu_ComputerScience/README.md

 ### Work Experience
 #### On-campus Organization
 * Makerspace
-* Women in Computer Science - I plan to start running from Fall 2019 Woohoo
+* Womxn in Computer Science - I just started running from Fall 2019 Woohoo

 #### On-campus Employment
  They do recruiting in Spring Term, check [Handshake](https://lawrence.joinhandshake.com) regulary

  * Student Web Developer - IT - Web Dev.
 (PHP, frontend)
- * IT Assistant - IT - IT
+ * IT Assistant - IT - Probably more hardware maintainance(?)
  * Research Assistant - CS/Math faculty
- * Tech Crew - Warch
+ * Tech Crew - Warch - Probably more hardware maintainance(?)

 ## Preparing a Resume
 I first recommend you to read [this guide on how to build a rockstar resume](How_to_Write_a_Rockstar_Resume_2_by_22_Guide.pdf), especially page 14-18 on how to write effective bullets.
 Then, use [this guide by a software engineer](Resume_tips.pdf
 ) to make it more tech industry specific.
 The latter guide is possibly the best guide for those who aim to be working in the tech industry.
 Also, [this email blog](https://2by22.blog) by a person who made the former guide helps learn how to _strategically_ go through recruiting.
 I highly recommend subscribing.

 ## Networking
-_This section is under an active edit._  <br/>

 #### Alumni
 When you find alumni who do interesting works, do reach out!
 LinkedIn, Voyager directory, Career Services are all useful tools to do so.
 Get their contact information and reach out.
 Ask for a coffee/phone call/email exchange to know more about them and their works.
 If possible, ask them about recruiting information they know.
-If you are an F1 Visa holder, check out [LI Alumni Mentoring Program (LIAM)](https://www.lawrence.edu/students/international/current/li-alumni-mentoring-program-liam-)

 #### Recruiters
 Recruiters can be a direct point of contact to companies.
 You can reach out to them at a career fair.
 After meeting, send emails and LinkedIn request to the people you met.
 Ask if you can speak to them more about companies on call.
 Alternatively, you can send cold emails/messages.
 [This Facebook Group](https://www.facebook.com/groups/2054888934622756/) helps you find recruiters' email addresses.